Audio over IP with Dante

 Newer, faster and more powerful DSP chips maximize performance, resulting in latency that is half that of the previous generation.
-The DMP 128 Plus AT Series features very low, deterministic latency from input to output, regardless of the number of active channels or processes.
+The DMP 128 Plus AT models feature very low, deterministic latency from input to output, regardless of the number of active channels or processes.
 While latency increases in channels with AEC enabled, and marginally with the automixer, overall latency remains low.
 This keeps audio in sync with video, and prevents distractions to presenters or performers resulting from delayed live audio.

 Audio Expansion Processors

 Extron audio expansion processors include the AXP 50 C AT and AXP 64 C AT which feature ProDSP, AEC – acoustic echo cancellation, and Dante.
 The AXP Series allows expansion of DMP 128 Plus AT systems either locally or from convenient locations throughout a facility or building, via Dante and standard network infrastructure.
 They are true system expanders, with processing capabilities beyond a simple break-in box, break-out box, or digital snake.
 These expansion processors feature Extron ProDSP to deliver high performance audio processing for all inputs and outputs.
 The AXP 64 C AT also provides the ability to route source audio from the Dante network to its four balanced analog outputs.